 His works have been performed and broadcast throughout the Americas, Asia and Europe.
 His Violin Concerto was commissioned and premiered by the late Naumberg-winner Elaine Richey.

-Dillon has earned numerous awards for his work, including honors from the American Music Center, the National Endowment for the Arts, the Mary Flagler Cary Charitable Trust, Masterprize, the Mary Duke Biddle Foundation, the Jerome Foundation, the Pew Charitable Trusts, the Ravinia Festival, the International Horn Society and Contemporary RecoWrd Society.
-In 1999, he received an Artist Fellowship from North Carolina, the highest honor accorded to artists in the state.
+Dillon has earned numerous awards for his work, including honors from the American Music Center, the National Endowment for the Arts, the Mary Flagler Cary Charitable Trust, Masterprize, the Mary Duke Biddle Foundation, the Jerome Foundation, the Pew Charitable Trusts, the Ravinia Festival, the International Horn Society and Contemporary Record Society.
+In 1999 and 2013, he was awarded Artist Fellowships from North Carolina, the highest honor accorded to artists in the state.

 Dillon's music is recorded by Albany Records, Bridge Records, Naxos, Channel Crossings and CRS.
 His works are published by American Composers Editions, a subdivision of BMI.
 He is represented by Jeffrey James Arts Consulting.
-His blog, an infinite number of curves, is a featured composer blog on www.sequenza21.com, which won the 2005 ASCAP Deems Taylor Internet Award.
+His blog, infinite curves, is featured on ArtJournal http://www.artsjournal.com/curves/.

 | "It is obvious on this recording of chamber music by Lawrence Dillon that smoke and mirror musical tricks and "classical" music pretension have